business Term Loan

 • Proof of your annual revenue

-• Business financial statements, like your balance sheet
+• Business financial statements such as balance sheets

 • Business and personal tax returns